 Laboratory User Manual for University Hospital Waterford Pathology Department

 *Please note this User Manual is Frequently updated as requirements for tests and changes to test parameters change.

 University Hospital Waterford Pathology Department is an INAB accredited testing laboratory (Registration Number 170MT).
-A current accreditation certificate is available on www.inab.ie or by clicking this link
+The current scope of accreditation is available on www.inab.ie or by clicking this link

 Mission Statement: “The Regional Department of Laboratory Medicine is committed to providing a pathology service of the highest quality to all its users”.